Human Resource Strategy

 Basic approach to human resource strategy

 Epson is a company born and raised in Shinshu.
-Today, while maintaining its core functions and bases of operations in Shinshu, Epson has established 107 R&D, production, and sales bases in countries and regions outside Japan, which account for approximately 80% of the revenue and 75% of the employees, and continues to develop its business globally.
+Today, while maintaining its core functions and bases of operations in Shinshu, Epson has established 107 R&D, production, and sales bases in countries and regions outside Japan, which account for 80% or more of the revenue and 70% or more of the employees, and continues to develop its business globally.
 Therefore, at Epson, the key to our human resource strategy is to build a human resource base that will enable us to survive severe global competition and achieve our management objectives and business growth by proactively acquiring external human resources and achieving diversity, while turning local job security and the relatively long-term employment that comes with it into our strength.
 For this reason, the following are key points for Epson’s human resource strategy.

 • Epson, as a “company where people continue to grow and develop their careers autonomously” over a long-term time horizon, provides various training programs, reskilling, rotation, internal recruitment systems, and other opportunities for challenge to enhance each employee’s ability to respond to changes in the internal and external environment.
 In addition, to build an optimal formation from a global perspective, we will develop and deploy human resources who can work globally, including overseas personnel.